mcguffieCZ/stuff/_posts/2019-08-29-Owncloud Quickstart.markdown

    Users table is presented
 2. In the *Username* field, provide a name for the new user.
 3. In the *E-Mail* field, provide an email for the new user.
    **Note:** If groups have been created, new users can be added to a group by selecting the  group name in the dropdown menu.
-Groups can also be created and users added using the drop down menu in the *Groups* column.
+Groups can also be created and users added using the dropdown menu in the *Groups* column.
 4. Click *Create*.
    The user is created and visible in the table.